Description of Program

 A textbook is required for this program.
 Upon registration, you will receive detailed information to purchase the textbook.

-The purpose of this activity is to enable the learner to successfully implement current therapeutic guidelines and best practices to a patient requiring wound care.
+The learning outcome of this activity is to enable the learner to successfully implement current therapeutic guidelines and best practices to a patient requiring wound care through interprofessional collaborative practice.

 At the conclusion of this program participants will be able to: